 Nothing ever stood out to me as worth sticking around for.
 Not to mention, the too-hot weather in the summer and too-cold (surprising, I know) month of winter that didn’t even bother to produce snow.
 I don’t like to use this word, but I hated it.

 However, the mountains… the mountains brought me joy.
 And still do.
 Being near them puts me at ease and hiking in them is my favorite thing in the whole world.
-When my husband, Buddy, and I first visited Colorado we fell in love with the weather, activities and people.
+When my husband, Buddy, and I first visited Colorado we fell in love with the weather, activities, people, mindset, and the stunning Rocky Mountains.
 We finally felt like we were where we belonged.
 And it is an amazing feeling that I still cherish, even after four years of living here.

 But the reality is, I will probably always want more from life.
 I love my home now.
 But there are so many other places I want to experience and things I want to try.
 I think God has a whole lot of joy he wants to send my way and I want to be available to soak up every second of it – instead of hiding out, feeling guilty for wanting to devour it.